Migrating from NetBeans

 For more information, see Configuring Project and IDE Settings.

 How do I start with VCS integration?The most popular Version Control Systems including Git, Subversion, Mercurial, Perforce, and more are supported by PhpStorm.
 VCS integration for your project can be configured in on the Version Control page of the Settings /Preferences dialog.
-See Version control with PhpStorm fore details.
+See Version control fore details.

 Working with the code editor